How to Setup a Git Server

 Configuring Local Git Repository

-To be able to push the local git changes to the Git server you’ll to add your local user SSH public key to the remote “git” user’s authorized_keys file.
+To be able to push the local git changes to the Git server, you will need to add your local user SSH public key to the remote “git” user’s authorized_keys file.

-If you already have an SSH key pair created on your local system, you can display the public key by typing:
+If you already have an Ed25519 SSH key pair on your local system, display the public key by typing:

 cat ~/.ssh/id_rsa.pub

-Copy the output from the cat command above and go back to the Git server console.
+Copy your public key from the appropriate cat command above and return to an administrator shell on the Git server.

 On the server, open your text editor and paste the public key that you copied from your local machine into the ~/.ssh/authorized_keys file: